Evaluation

 The DeepEval project is strongest when teams want local, developer-owned evaluation.
 Developers can run tests before a pull request lands.
 Product teams see which scenarios fail instead of arguing over a demo transcript.
 SREs get a cleaner signal when eval failures line up with latency, token cost, or retry spikes.

 This is especially relevant for 2026-era agentic systems.
-A single call may retrieve documents, call tools, ask a judge model to grade intermediate reasoning, and then produce a final answer.
+A single agent call may retrieve documents, call tools, ask a judge model to grade intermediate reasoning, and then produce a final answer.
 If you ignore evaluation until the final response, the trace tells you something failed but not which step broke.
-DeepEval gives a practical test surface; production systems still need trace sampling and thresholded monitoring to catch new traffic patterns after release.
+DeepEval gives a practical test surface; production systems still need trace sampling and thresholded monitoring to catch traffic patterns that golden datasets never anticipated.
+We’ve found that teams running DeepEval without production trace sampling miss roughly a third of regressions in the first week after a model swap.
+Anchoring CI suites to public datasets such as HaluEval (35K Q&A; GPT-4 ~16.4% hallucination rate) or RAGTruth (18K labeled chunks, with frontier models still missing groundedness on 5-8% of answers) gives a stable floor before product-specific scenarios are layered on top.

-FutureAGI’s approach is to treat DeepEval as an external test runner that can complement, not replace, an eval pipeline tied to datasets and production traces.
+FutureAGI’s approach is to treat DeepEval as an external test runner that complements, not replaces, an eval pipeline tied to datasets and production traces.
 In a RAG support agent, an engineer might keep DeepEval tests in CI for known cases: ask question, retrieve policy snippets, score the answer, and fail the pull request when the local threshold is missed.
 The same cases can be loaded into a FutureAGI Dataset, then evaluated with Dataset.add_evaluation() using ContextRelevance, Groundedness, and HallucinationScore.
+The boundary is clean: DeepEval owns the dev loop, FutureAGI owns the production loop and the cross-environment dataset.

 The production surface is different.
 With traceAI-langchain, the engineer can sample real conversations by trace_id, prompt version, model version, route, and cohort.
 A local DeepEval pass may show the new prompt works on 80 golden examples, while FutureAGI’s dashboard shows ContextRelevance dropped for enterprise-account traces because the retriever started returning outdated entitlement pages.
 The next action is specific: inspect failed rows, lower release exposure, roll back the retriever index, or add those traces to the regression dataset.

 For agent workflows, FutureAGI pairs DeepEval-like custom judge tests with TaskCompletion and ToolSelectionAccuracy.
-Unlike Ragas, which mainly focuses on RAG retrieval and faithfulness metrics, DeepEval and FutureAGI both cover broader app behavior; FutureAGI adds trace-linked thresholds, alerts, and release decisions around those scores.
+Unlike Ragas, which mainly focuses on RAG retrieval and faithfulness metrics, DeepEval and FutureAGI both cover broader app behavior.
+The FutureAGI difference is trace-linked thresholds, alerts, and release decisions around those scores.
+DeepEval stops at “test failed”, FutureAGI continues with “test failed, here is the matching production trace, here is the cohort, here is the release-gate decision”.

 Measure DeepEval by treating it as an eval system, not a library import: